 I am getting asked the same question far too much lately: “What is your take on [x]; it seems pretty convincing; how do we know it’s not reliable?”
 Where [x] will be some crank on the internet, some ridiculous news headline, some random article somewhere, or something they found asserted repeatedly on social media.
 Now, I do not understand why anyone, anyone, has to ever ask me this question.
 How do you not already know how to answer that question?
 We are fucked as a society if this many smart, motivated people don’t know this already.
-You need to know this already.
+We cannot afford to be Bad Thinkers anymore.
+We need to know this already.
 And anyone you know who doesn’t, they need to know this already.
 Hopefully this article will help you help them; or help yourself, if you need.
 We all must learn how to vet things on our own.
 This is an absolutely crucial skill in the 21st century, more important even than literacy itself.

 Faux Critical Thinking: Conspiracy Style